 Existing customer process

-Where an existing customer wishes to benefit from their site being classified as a Mixed Demand Site, the Customer will submit a certification form and declare that it meets the definition of a Mixed Demand Site.
+Where an existing customer wishes to have their site classified as a Mixed Demand Site, the Customer will submit a certification form and declare that it meets the definition of a Mixed Demand Site.
 In addition, the customer will provide metered data for the Non-Final Demand element.

-The Distributor will verify the information provided and reallocate the site to a charging band based on the Final Demand element of their demand.
-The charging band will be applied retrospectively back to the date of the initial request and any rebates will be calculated back to this date.
+The Distributor will verify the information provided and reallocate the site to a residual charging band, if applicable, based on the Final Demand element of their demand.
+The residual charging band will be applied retrospectively back to the date of the initial request and any rebates will be calculated back to this date.

 Question 2: Do you agree with the approach for how to reclassify existing customers to a Mixed Demand Site?
 If not, please provide rationale.